Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron

 From equations \eqref{eq.1a} and \eqref{eq.2a} we have the two model parameters $\alpha$ and $f_o$ that determine the shape of the waveform.
 Apart from the shape, the injections that were produced for the training of the MLAs were also dependent on the pixel brightness or pixel signal-to-noise ratio (SNR).
 For a single pixel in the frequency-time maps (ft-maps) the SNR satisfies \citep{STAMPPAPER}

-where $i=1$ and $j=2$ are indices corresponding to the two advanced LIGO (aLIGO) detectors \citep{abbott2009ligo}, $\hat{Q}_{ij}(t,f, \hat{\Omega})$ is a filter function that depends on the source direction, $\hat{\Omega}$, \citep{abbott2005first} and $C_{ij} \equiv 2 \tilde{h}_i^*(t,f) \tilde{h}_j(t,f)$ is the cross spectral density, $\tilde{h}$ being the Fourier transform of the gravitational wave strain amplitude $h$.
+where $i=1$ and $j=2$ are indices corresponding to the two advanced LIGO (aLIGO) detectors \citep{abbott2009ligo}, \citep{advancedLIGO} $\hat{Q}_{ij}(t,f, \hat{\Omega})$ is a filter function that depends on the source direction, $\hat{\Omega}$, \citep{abbott2005first} and $C_{ij} \equiv 2 \tilde{h}_i^*(t,f) \tilde{h}_j(t,f)$ is the cross spectral density, $\tilde{h}$ being the Fourier transform of the gravitational wave strain amplitude $h$.
 The latter is expressed in \citep{HOLAI} as a function of the distance $d$ to the source, the gravitational-wave frequency $f$ and the r-mode oscillation amplitude $\alpha$, by

-For the construction of the injection maps we chose the 3 parameter values $f_o$, $\alpha$ and $h^2$ to be uniformly distributed within the corresponding predetermined ranges.
-The values of the distance $d$ are constrained accordingly such that the above conditions are satisfied.
+For the construction of the injection maps we chose the 3 parameter values $f_o$, $\alpha$ and $h^2$ to be uniformly distributed within predetermined value ranges as explained below.

 Each injection set that was produced and used for the MLA training was limited to 11350 injection maps and 11350 noise maps.
-This was due to the finite amount of data that was produced during the S5 LIGO run, the computational resources available as well as the time needed to produce the 22700 maps.
-For each injection the waveform was randomly chosen in such a way that the $\alpha$ value was randomly chosen from a uniform distribution of 11350 $\alpha$ values in the range of $10^{-3}- 10^{-1}$, the $f_o$ value was randomly chosen from a uniform distribution of 11350 $f_o$ values in the range of $\unit[600-1600]{Hz}$, and for the $h^2$ values we picked 3 ranges (for 3 separate MLA trainings), whose choice is discussed in the next paragraph.
+This was due to the computational resources available as well as the time needed to produce the 22700 maps.
+For each injection the waveform was randomly chosen in such a way that the $\alpha$ value was randomly chosen from a uniform distribution of 11350 $\alpha$ values in the range of $10^{-3}- 10^{-1}$, the $f_o$ value was randomly chosen from a uniform distribution of 11350 $f_o$ values in the range of $\unit[600-1600]{Hz}$, and for the $h^2$ values we picked 3 ranges (for 3 separate MLA trainings), whose choice is discussed in the next subsection, \ref{h_sq}.